History and Mission

-Today, Air Evac Lifeteam is the largest independently owned and operated membership-supported air ambulance service in the United States, with more than 125 bases across 15 states.
+Today, Air Evac Lifeteam is part of Air Medical Group Holdings, the world's largest air ambulance service.
+Air Evac has more than 130 bases across 15 states.

 As the company has evolved, it has remained true to its original mission and patient-first focus through an unwavering dedication to the following:

 - Remaining an independent provider and working impartially with other health care providers, including more than 2,000 diverse referral sources representing 1,000+ hospitals and 1,000+ EMS agencies.
 This ensures patients are cared for and transported to the most appropriate medical facility.

 - Providing ACCESS to the medically underserved areas of the United States, often in rural areas that other air ambulance companies may not adequately service;